wildspoof/wildspoof.github.io/index.md

 ## Challenge Tracks

 There are two tracks in the WildSpoof challenge.
 Participation is open to all.
-Each team can participate in any task.
+Each team can participate in either task or both.

 #### **1. TTS Track**